 February 4, 1939: In the late 30s and early 40s, MGM marketed Judy as an example of the height of teen fashion, including “Judy Garland Dresses” and “Judy Garland Hats” along with photos of Judy modeling many of the designs.
 The photos above are some examples.
 I think she’s quite pretty in these photos!

 This is one of the times that’s thought to be when Judy had her first abortion.
-She allegedly had more than one during her time at MGM (some claim three total) and definitely had one during her marriage to Rose.
-The studio, her mother, and Rose (to a smaller extent) all agreed that a child would halt the Garland career which was shooting straight to the top.
+She allegedly had more than one abortion during her time at MGM (some claim that she had three) and definitely had one during her marriage to Rose.
+The studio, her mother, and Rose (to a smaller extent) all agreed that a child would halt the Garland career which was currently shooting straight to the top.
 They convinced Judy to go through with the procedure.
 It’s been said that this was one of the main reasons for the breakup of Judy’s marriage to Rose.

 February 4, 1947: Judy recorded a guest spot on Bing Crosby’s radio show, “The Philco Radio Time/Bing Crosby Show” for ABC Radio.
 Crosby always recorded his shows in advance of the air date, which in this case was February 19th.
 Judy sang “I’ve Got You Under My Skin,” “Connecticut” (with Crosby), a comedy sketch, and “Tearbucket Jim.”
 This was one of just a few radio shows Judy did in 1947, due to her busy schedule at MGM.